-3.2 Diversity and abundance of microplankton
+5.2 Abundance and diversity of microplankton

-3.2.1 Hydrological bottle sampling
+5.2.1 Abundances

 Summing over the whole cruise, 151 species of microphytoplankton were found in hydrological bottle samples.
-Dinoflagellates were the most diverse group with 94 species (33 armoured and 61 unarmoured), followed by 55 species of diatoms (30 centrics ansd 25 pennates).
+The most diverse group was dinoflagellate, with 92 species (32 armoured and 60 unarmoured), followed by 55 species of diatoms (35 centrics and 25 pennates).
 We found only 2 species of silicoflagellates.
-Additionally we encountered empty Leptocylindrus mediterraneus cells (centric diatom), but they were integrated neither in abundance nor in diversity calculation since they were not alive.
-Near 58% of taxa were determined to the species level, 98% to genus level; the rest were composed of indeterminate armoured dinoflagellates.
-The maximum abundance of total microphytoplankton was often just under the thermocline and reached more than 40 000 ind I-1 at the beginning of leg 2, cycle 4 (Fig. 1a).
-Throughout the study diatoms were mostly in the lower depths (Fig. 1b), with abundance ranging from 200 to 800 cell l-1 in surface and from 1000 up to 5000 cell l-1 below the thermocline.
+Additionally we encountered Leptocylindrus mediterraneus cells (centric diatom), but they were integrated neither in abundance nor in diversity calculation since they were not alive.
+Near 58% of taxa were determined to the species level, 98% to genus level; the rest was composed of indeterminate armoured dinoflagellates.
+Maximum abundances for each taxa over the whole cruise period and the whole water column were indicated in Table 1.
+The maximum abundance of total microphytoplankton was often just under the thermocline and reached more than $40\,000$ ind 1^{-1} at the beginning of cycle 4 (Fig. 2a).
+Throughout the study, diatoms were mostly in the lower depths (Fig. 2b), with abundance ranging from 200 to 800 cell 1^{-1} in surface and from 1000 up to $5000 \text{ cell } 1^{-1}$ below the thermocline.
 Temporally, two distinct peaks of abundance were observed.
-The first one (from 4000 to 5000 cell I-1) occurred at 80 m depth at the beginning of the first cycle (Julian day 262 = 18 September) and was mainly composed by the centric species Corethron criophilum probably in senescent phase as half-empty cells were found.
-The second peak occurred during cycle 3 (Julian day 278 = 4 October) and was mainly composed of pennate species represented by the complexes Pseudo-nitzchia delicatissima spp. and Pseudo-nitzchia seriata spp.
-In leg 1 samples, we also found the centric species Leptocylindrus mediterraneus and its epiphyte (Fig. 2a), the heterotrophic flagellate Rhizomonas setigera.
+The first one (from 4000 to $5000 \text{ cell } 1^{-1}$) occurred at 80 m depth at the beginning of the first cycle (Julian day 262) and was